-- 6.1 The Council's remain committed to working positively together, sharing information and best practice, where appropriate, throughout the final stages of their plan preparation and beyond. - 6.2 In terms of governance, the authorities agree: - that in response to any new evidence / changes in circumstances, informal discussions will occur between the authorities, including on any crossboundary issues referred to in this SoCG, in the form of officer level meetings with escalation of matters to Councillor level where necessary; - that this SoCG will be reviewed when required including adding additional issues that may be identified through the process of forming the local plan; - to continue to work in the spirit of collaboration, whilst acknowledging each other's' timetables and timescales; and - To respect each other's right to develop their own plans that fit the specific circumstances of the local authority's communities. - 6.3 The signatories of appropriate bodies will be sought following the consultation on the Newcastle-under-Lyme Regulation 19 Final Draft Local Plan.
-This is with the intention of producing a final Statement of Common Ground in relation to the Newcastle-under-Lyme Local Plan
+- 6.1 The Council's remain committed to working positively together, sharing information and best practice, where appropriate, throughout the final stages of their plan preparation and beyond. - 6.2 In terms of governance, the authorities agree: - that in response to any new evidence / changes in circumstances, informal discussions will occur between the authorities, including on any crossboundary issues referred to in this SoCG, in the form of officer level meetings with escalation of matters to Councillor level where necessary; - that this SoCG will be reviewed when required including adding additional issues that may be identified through the process of forming the local plan; - to continue to work in the spirit of collaboration, whilst acknowledging each other's' timetables and timescales; and - To respect each other's right to develop their own plans that fit the specific circumstances of the local authority's communities.

-Staffordshire County Council Newcastle-under-Lyme Borough Council Name: James ChadwicK Name: Craig Jordan Position: Principal Planning Policy Officer Position: Service Director - Planning Date Agreed: 26 th June 2024 Date Agreed: 20 th June 2024 Signature: Signature:
+Staffordshire County Council Newcastle-under-Lyme Borough Council Name: James Chadwick Name: Craig Jordan Position: Principal Planning Policy Officer Position: Service Director - Planning Date Agreed: 10/12/24 Date Agreed: